-Class Team and Keyworkers
+Role of the Class Team and Keyworkers

 The first stage of pastoral and wellbeing support begins within the classroom.
-The class team know pupils best; working with them day in and day out-learning their preferences, motivators, narrative and journey to this point.
-Each pupil has a keyworker, who liaise day to day with home.
+Through working with them every day, the class team are best placed to have a thorough understanding of the pupils' holistic needs: learning their preferences, motivators, narrative and journey to this point.
+Each pupil has a keyworker, who liaises day to day with home.
+Classroom timetables and environments are set up to promote positive mental health; stability, routine, predictability and independence.

-The class team support behaviour through the completion of the 'all about me' for each child.
-The all about me covers strengths and needs, wellbeing, sensory profile, developmental stage, communication needs and behaviour support.
+The class team support behaviour through the completion of the 'All About Me' documents for each child.
+These cover strengths and needs, wellbeing, sensory profile, developmental stage, communication needs and behaviour support.